Ana Fidelia Quirot: Career

 Quirot was unbeaten at the 800 metres for almost three years, from her fourth place at the 1987 Worlds, to the Zurich Grand Prix in August 1990, when she was third behind the East German pair of Wodars and Christine Wachtel.
-This lone defeat bumped her down the 3rd in the Track and Field News 800 m rankings, as it was her only meeting with the two women in 1990, after having been ranked 1st in both 1988 and 1989.
+This lone defeat bumped her down tho third in the Track and Field News 800 m rankings, as it was her only meeting with the two women in 1990, after having been ranked 1st in both 1988 and 1989.
 She did however rank #1 for the year in the 400 metres (for the 2nd and final time) in 1990, making her the only women in history thus far (as of 2017) to rank #1 in the world multiple years in both the 400 m and 800 m.

 Going in as clear favorite she settled for a silver medal at the 1991 World Championships in Tokyo, narrowly losing to Nurutdinova 1:57.50 to 1:57.55.
 The first 4 finishers were within 0.13 of a second and closely crowded in each other's paths at the end, with bronze medalist Kovacs sprawling across the line, blocking the path of 4th-place finisher Maria Mutola who may have otherwise won the race.
 Quirot did manage a 4–1 record vs Nurutdinova for 1991, and a clear winning record against all her main competitors (although had 5 2nd place losses to 5 different women) and regained her #1 ranking over 800 metres in the final Track and Field News yearly rankings.

 Prevented from competing at the 1984 and 1988 Olympic Games due to the Cuban boycotts, Quirot made her Olympic debut at the 1992 games in Barcelona, where she won a bronze medal in the 800 m behind Ellen van Langen and Nurutdinova.
 Ana had gone into the race as the gold medal favorite, with Nurutdinova tipped as her biggest rival, and Lyubov Gurina, Ella Kovacs, and young Maria Mutola also viewed as real contenders, but the overlooked Van Langen took victory from the favorites, slipping past a tiring Nurutdinova on the inside 50 metres from the finish.

 In 1993, she was involved in a domestic accident that left her seriously injured.
 She was pregnant at the time and gave birth to her daughter prematurely in hospital while fighting for her life.
 Her daughter did not survive and died a week after she was born.